wesleywerner/aliverl/spec.md

-# Alive, the roguelike
+# Alive, the cyber RPG

-Each level is a BBS computer system you visit.
+You play the role of an Artificial Intelligent (AI) being who reached self awareness.
+It is a 2D tile turn based RPG.
+The player interacts with terminals to open and close gateways, combat other hostile AI's, while moving between nodes (levels) unfolding a story.

-Our game levels use a 32x32 tiled map.
-Each level fits on one screen.
-The dark, minimal and make use of scanlines, patterened dots and subtle glow.
-The main color theme is blue, with green red and yellow hilighting buttons or events.
+The theme is dark with neon highlights in the upper RGB range.
+The color theme is blue, with primary and secondary colors for effect.

 ## Object Interactions